Monarca

-Monarca is Mexican drama streaming television series created and produced by Diego Gutiérrez.
+Monarca is a Mexican drama television series created and produced by Diego Gutiérrez.
 It stars Osvaldo Benavides, Juan Manuel Bernal, Rosa María Bianchi, and Irene Azuela.
 The plot revolves around a billionaire tequila magnate and his family in the corrupt world of Mexico's business elites riddled with scandal and violence.
 The series was released on September 13, 2019, on Netflix.
 On October 24, 2019, the series was renewed for a second season which premiered on January 1, 2021.
 In March 2021, the series was canceled after two seasons.